Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/create_project_netcore.md

         {label: '.Net Core Template', value: 'template'}
     ]}>
     <TabItem value="scaffolding_cli">
+        <p>The Amido Stacks Scaffolding CLI can be used to create a fully-functional and deployable project from a template, in a variety of flavours.
+           It includes tests (unit, integration), together with infrastructure and deployment definitions.
+All by running from your CLI.</p>
         <h4>PROS</h4>
         <ul>
             <li>Guided project creation in creating the preferred project flavour.</li>